cloudera/hue/tools/docker/hue/README.md

 ## Run the image

-Hue can run in one line via the `docker` command (but needs to be configured to point to a traditional database instead of Sqlite).
-To have a zero configuration start use [kubernetes](/tools/kubernetes/) instead.
+Hue can run in one line via the `docker` command.

+It also needs to be configured to point to a traditional database instead of Sqlite so see below how to configure the docker image to point to a local MySql or use `docker-compose` which will start both services for you.

+To have a zero configuration start use [kubernetes](/tools/kubernetes/) is also a great option.

 ### Docker